mattbrock/k8s-minikube-eks/README.md

 	🏃  Starting tunnel for service nginx-svc.

-In main tab, check service again, it now has an external IP (localhost):
+In main tab, check the Service again, and it should now have an external IP (localhost):

 	$ kubectl get service nginx-svc
 	NAME        TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE
 	nginx-svc   LoadBalancer   10.110.39.225   127.0.0.1     8000:32689/TCP   10m

-IP now assigned.
-Check in web browser `http://localhost:8000` then check logs:
+Check this in your web browser at `http://127.0.0.1:8000`, then check the logs to see the request:

 	$ kubectl logs -l app=nginx
 	10.244.0.1 - - [22/Aug/2023:07:31:37 +0000] "GET / HTTP/1.1" 200 418 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/116.0.0.0 Safari/537.36" "-"

+### minikube dashboard

 In a separate tab, open the minikube dashboard: